cztomczak/dbkiss/README.md

 # DBKiss

-DBKiss is database administration tool for MySQL and PostgreSQL.
+DBKiss is a database administration tool for MySQL and PostgreSQL.
 It is easy to upload to a web server, because it is only a single PHP file and it is straightforward to use due to its simple user interface.